At a Glance - Surface Area of Pyramids

 a = 5

-Zoom in on the base.
-A perpendicular line segment from the center to the side is 5 inches.
+Okay, tangent over.
+Now zoom in on the base of our pyramid.
+A perpendicular line segment from the center to the side is 5 inches (that's the apothem).
 Since the pentagon is regular, we can also find the angles in the right triangle.
-The 360° around the center are split into 5 evenly, which give us 72° per isosceles triangle.
+The 360° around the center is split into 5 evenly, which gives us 72° per isosceles triangle.
 We're splitting these triangles in half, so each angle is 36°.
 Here's what we know, Pictionary style.

 We can solve for s and find the length of each side of the pentagon.